Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 42
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene42.jpg
-      narration: "<p>NWA, a famous rapper group from Compton, California joins the Yemeni tourism board in Hadaydah looking to attract some investment from Turkey and I mean… why wouldn’t they?Turkey is absolutely gigantic, so much so that they own a considerable portion of the transcaucasian corridor, even if sparsely defended by modern armor and melee units in addition to some insane city defense.
+      narration: "<p>NWA, a famous rapper group from Compton, California joins the Yemeni tourism board in Hadaydah looking to attract some investment from Turkey and I mean… why wouldn’t they?</p><p>Turkey is absolutely gigantic, so much so that they own a considerable portion of the transcaucasian corridor, even if sparsely defended by modern armor and melee units in addition to some insane city defense.
 Damn.</p>"
     - scene_number: 43
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene43.jpg